Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions

 \subsection{Longer Baseline of Telescope}

-Telescope works with two main goals \ie sensitivity and angular resolution.
-Astronomy totally depends upon the interferometry between telescope arrays and it has a greater resolving power than a single telescope.
-Infrared and optical interferometer arrays used in today’s world \cite{monnier2003optical}, \cite{lawson2000principles} has photons incoming at different telescopes, that must be substantially gathered together for measurement of interference.
+In modern world, astronomy totally depends on very long baseline interferometry between telescope having greater resolving power than a single telescope.
+Infrared and optical interferometer arrays used in today’s world \cite{monnier2003optical}, \cite{lawson2000principles} have photons incoming at different telescopes, that must be substantially gathered together for measuring the interference.
 Due to fluctuations in phase and photon loss in transmission, the baseline can only be limited to a few hundreds, at most.
-If there is sufficient sensitivity, the improved resolution will have many scientific applications, such as detailed observation studies on active galactic nuclei, more sensitive parallax measurements to improve our knowledge of star distance or imaging of planets outside the solar system.
-Quantum information can reliably send quantum states of qubits over noisy communication channels with the help of quantum repeaters \cite{briegel1998quantum}, that can principally allow the teleportation of quantum states over randomly long distances with least amount of error.
-Using quantum repeater technology, the baseline of telescope arrays can be extended as compared to conventional telescopes arrays.
-Quantum repeaters do this by increasing the range of QKD, but quantum repeaters are still at a rudimentary stage.
+Sufficient sensitivity and improved resolution of telescopes will have many impact on various scientific applications based on space such as; measuring star distance or imaging of planets outside the solar system.
+Quantum communication using quantum repeaters can reliably send quantum states of qubits over noisy communication channels with \cite{briegel1998quantum}, that allows the teleportation of quantum states over long distances with least amount of error.
+Using this technology, the baseline of telescope arrays can be extended as compared to conventional telescopes arrays.
 If a single pair of telescopes is used, that has a fixed baseline, they would not reconstruct the original distribution of source brightness effectively.
-Instead of this, if an array of telescopes with different baselines is used, it will acquire much more information than usual.
-Source distribution is measured by famous van Cittert–Zernike theorem \cite{zernike1938concept}, which describes the visibility as a function of baseline.
-For completely imaging the source, measuring the visibility for all baselines is required.
-Therefore, if visibility of all baselines is measured, complete imaging of the source is possible.
-However, under a limited number of baselines, the discrete fourier transform can still give a good calculation of the light source brightness distribution \cite{gottesman2012longer}.
+Instead of this, if an array of telescopes with different baselines is used, it will acquire much more information than usual \cite{zernike1938concept}.
+Thus, quantum communication can be applied to extend the baseline of telescopes to exponentially increase the amount of information gathered using traditional schemes.